fmerg/pymerkle/dev/rst-files/tree-object.rst

-If the provided *hash_type* (resp. *encoding*) is not among the `supported hash types`_ (resp. `supported encodings`_), then an ``UnsupportedHashType`` (resp. ``UnsupportedEncoding``) is raised. and the construction is is *aborted*.
+If the provided *hash_type* (resp. *encoding*) is not among the `supported hash types`_ (resp. `supported encodings`_), then an ``UnsupportedHashType`` (resp. ``UnsupportedEncoding``) is raised and the construction is is *aborted*.

 .. _.hash: https://pymerkle.readthedocs.io/en/latest/pymerkle.hashing.html#pymerkle.hashing.HashMachine.hash